article background

 Average Power Bills

-As you can see, residents in Kerikeri, in Northland, face average power bills that are around 46% higher than those of people living in Christchurch.
+As you can see, residents in Kerikeri, Northland, face average power bills that are around 46% higher than those of people living in Christchurch.

 Location Per Year Per Month